-The region boasts over 2,500 miles of motorized and non-motorized trails.
+The six-county region boasts over 1,500 miles of motorized and non-motorized trails.
 Motorized trails include those that were designed to accommodate motorcycles, ORVs or snowmobiles, while hiking, biking, horseback riding and snowshoeing are among uses permitted on non-motorized trails.
 Multi-use trails are those designed to accommodate multiple user types simultaneously, such as pedestrians and cyclists.
 Other trails might be designed and designated for certain uses, such as hiking trails, a bike path, or snowmobile or ORV route.

 In addition to dedicated trails, there are hundreds of miles of sidewalks and bike lanes, primarily within developed communities that provide pedestrian and bicycle access.
 These facilities are particularly important to those who can't or don't drive, due to disability or income, and have limited options to access jobs and services.

 Non-motorized facilities, including both trails and sidewalks, provide a unique opportunity to combine physical activity with transportation, linking destinations while providing alternatives to motorized transportation.
 Close, convenient and connected non-motorized pathways encourage physical activity, with benefits in community health.
 In addition, nonmotorized pathways, particularly trails, have been found to have significant economic impacts, generating tourism and visitor spending in retail sales, hotel stays, and restaurant visits.
-Many trail users travel to the region specifically for access to trails and contribute substantially to local and regional economic activity, and trails are also a top community amenity sought by prospective homeowners.2

-Because non-motorized facilities are an important and desired quality of life amenity that enhance recreation opportunities and draw new residents - particularly the skilled workforce that drives new economic activity - to a community, they are increasingly recognized as important community infrastructure and economic development assets.
-In addition, they provide important transportation options to the many residents throughout the region that can't or don't drive.
-However, despite their importance to all parts of the community, they are often treated primarily as recreation assets that don't receive the same level of funding priority as other transportation options, complicating the development process and creating funding hurdles for new trail or sidewalk connections or development.
+Many trail users travel to the region specifically for access to trails and contribute substantially to local and regional economic activity, and trails are also a top community amenity sought by prospective homeowners.3 quality of life amenity that enhance recreation opportunities and draw new residents - particularly the skilled workforce that drives new economic activity - to a community, they are increasingly recognized as important community infrastructure and economic development assets.
+In addition, they provide important transportation options to the many residents throughout the region that cannot or do not drive.
+However, despite their importance to all parts of the community, they are often treated primarily as recreation assets that do not receive the same level of funding priority as other transportation options, complicating the development process and creating funding hurdles for new trail or sidewalk connections or development.